|Intelligence and Learning|

 Despite the science fiction roots and unrealistic arguments (often delusional), machine intelligence enthusiasts are more visible and vocal than ever before.
 Big companies with fantasies of making more money with fewer people are promoting unrealistic expectations.
 Groupies with AI fantasies hold meetings that have the giddy feel of a born-again religious revival.
 One god-substitute is singularity:” Techno-Rapture.
 A black hole in the Extropian worldview whose gravity is so intense that no light can be shed on what lies beyond it. … the human mind is not the final word.
 Someday, human technology will advance to the point of being able to improve on the underlying hardware (the brain) - an event known as the Singularity.
 Depending on how much futurism people have been exposed to, they tend to imagine different candidate technologies, “different timescales, and different outcomes for humanity.
 The Singularity Institute's favored technology is computer-based synthetic minds - "Artificial Intelligence" or "AI" - which we think can be developed quickly and with an outcome favorable to humanity … The Singularity Institute seriously intends to build a true general intelligence, possessed of all the key subsystems of human intelligence, plus design features unique to AI.
 We do not hold that all the complex features of the human mind are "emergent", or that intelligence is the result of some simple architectural principle, or that general intelligence will appear if we simply add enough data or computing power. “

-There is room for fantasy and speculative thinking; however, no-one needs to take the AI view or timetable seriously.
+There is room for fantasy and speculative thinking; however, everyone needs to take the AI view or timetable as speculation and fantasy.
 Some of the worst future predictions claim that digital circuitry is becoming faster, denser and less expensive and therefore “supercomputers’ will soon emerge that have greater processing power than the human brain.
 Some even suggest that massive parallel processing is superior to brain computational abilities.

 There is no knowledge that allows anyone to assess brain processing ability and no basis to compare living brains with digital computers.
 One of the aspects of “futuristic speculations” that amazes me is the lack of knowledge about present circumstances.
 Another aspect that concerns me the most is the ignorance of life processes.
 I doubt that any machine will soon display free-living competence.
 Ant brains are amazing but digital robots are disappointing.
 Robots often replace humans in assembly lines and robot-like devices are added to automobiles, airplane and ships to supplement human control.
 But robots cannot leave their workplaces, find their way home, make dinner and have meaningful conversations with other robots or humans.
 The challenge for future computer designers is to make robots that do as well as an insect in a free-living competition.
 This task will require a new computing technology, lots of money and the rest of this century to achieve.
 Unless, of course, some genius discovers and copies brain circuitry that underlies insect competence.
 I do not believe that digital computers even of great speed and complexity will attain consciousness, nor do I believe that robots controlled by digital computers will ever come close to achieving the self-organizing, free-living intelligence of a human.